 Climate and Geography in a Carboniferous World

 Another dimension to consider is geography.
-The mountains, seas, and placement of land was much different than it is today.
+The mountains, seas, and placement of land were much different than it is today.
 For example, while the Sahara desert lies close to the same latitude as Guatemala, an arid desert dominates the landscape.
-Guatemala gets the same amount of sun, but the Sahara doesn’t have moist ocean air to create a tropical landscape like you’ll find in Guatemala.
+Guatemala gets the same amount of sun, but the Sahara doesn’t have moist ocean air to create a tropical landscape as you’ll find in Guatemala.

 The Appalachian Mountains

-Parks Townships rests within the Appalachian plateau.
+Parks Townships rests within the Appalachian Plateau.
 The plateau consists of uplifted land caused by the formation of the Appalachian Mountains.
-These mountains were first formed 480 million years ago, and existed at the center of Pangea.
-As North America and Africa rush away from each other in present day, they once were moving toward each other.
+These mountains were first formed 480 million years ago and existed at the center of Pangea.
+As North America and Africa rush away from each other in the present day, they once were moving toward each other.
 The immense pressures and forces created as two continents collide create great mountain ranges and uplift.
-The mountain range was as impressive as the current day Rocky Mountains.
+The mountain range was as impressive as the current-day Rocky Mountains.
 However, erosion has reduced their once great stature.

 Carboniferous rainforest collapse

 Around 305 million years ago, this collapse marked the start of the end of the Carboniferous.
 On land, vast rainforests changed over to islands of vegetation, each housing unique species depending on size and location.
-These events effected the worlds oceans as well, starting a decline in diversity.
+These events affected the oceans of the world as well, starting a decline in diversity.